jerrysam/chatgpt-wrapper-ui-augmentation/README.md

 1. It has a tendency to use deprecated code, probably because there's more of it on the internet (which is the training data).
 Prompt agents to use newer code (it helped for me)
 2. It has a tendency to solve problems with more code, which could become a whack-a-mole of spaghetti code.
 What prompts could make it remove code?

     - Maybe an agent can take a diff from the last working version and suggest what code is extraneous, wrong, or could be refactored.

 3. Working code has multiple reasons for being written the way it is.
 ChatGPT might only detect some of those reasons, and implement changes that break the remaining reasons.
 What prompts could avoid this?
     - Would it help if there was a spec for each part of the code?
 Perhaps a huge amount of comments in the codebase?
 Could that spec be generated at the time of editing?

+AutoML engineer system and prompts outlined in this blog: https://lilianweng.github.io/posts/2023-06-23-agent/

 ## Prerequisites